My Life in Words

 ...Beautiful Destinations.
 But not before a whole lot of hard lessons.
 Welcome to the final chapter of this story.

 As I stepped on the scale at my Gyno in early 2017, I started soaking in the hard truth.
 Something was really wrong.
 I was officially at my heaviest weight EVER, regardless of diet or exercise.
 This couldn't just be what my 30's felt like, right???
 My anxiety was so bad that I literally couldn't function some days.
 I suffered, I mean I didn't realize how bad until after reflecting a bit...but the best description is suffering.
-So, this is it.
-Today things are going to change.
+So, I had a tough choice and I decided things had to change.
 And they did.
 Oh did they change.
 I'm not sure how I'll come out on the other side, but it's go time. **(to the few of you who loved me, I mean really loved me through these years...I can never repay you...forever grateful, you know who you are. )

 So what did we find???
 Hasimoto's Hypothyroidism.
 The diagnosis that changed everything.

 This condition wreaked havoc on my life, untreated, for more years than I even realized.
 I am not going to go into detail about the actual disease, but just know that this discovery explained EVERY SINGLE symptom I had been surviving.
 EVERY.SINGLE.ONE.
 Including infertility.
 My second reaction (right after thank you Jesus)??
 Honestly...relief.
 I finally had a name to put on all of this madness.

 If you’ve never heard of the aforementioned condition...look it up.
 It's a nasty autoimmune form of a low functioning thyroid and it's slow but steady process absolutely tortured me... (side bar: if you look it up and think you feel the same, go see your doc...it's not worth pretending this can't be you too, trust me).